 Ken Wilson is a co-founder of the Great West League.
 In 2008, Wilson became President of the West Coast League, another summer collegiate wood-bat baseball league, serving in that position until 2013.
 The following year he became president of the Great West League.
 In 2015 Wilson founded the Portland Pickles, a team in the Great West League.
 Wilson has owned and operated professional minor league teams, and has extensive experience in designing and renovating ball parks.

-He and his wife, Marlene, have four children and make their home in Portland, Oregon.
+He and his wife, Marlene, have four children and two grandchildren.
+They make their home in Portland, Oregon.

 Bill Speck has a wealth of umpiring experience, both on and off the field.
 He currently umpires in the PAC 12, the Big West, West Coast Conference, WAC and Mountain West Conference, and has worked two NCAA College World Series in Omaha, as well as 29 NCAA Regionals and NCAA Super Regionals.
 His umpiring career began in the Pioneer League in 1981.
 Speck moved up to the Pacific Coast League, working seven seasons in the AAA league.